SubnauticaModding/Nautilus/Nautilus/Documentation/guides/dev-setup.md

 ---

+## Installing BepInEx
+BepInEx is a mod loader that we use to load Subnautica mods to the game.
+We recommend using the [Subnautica BepInEx Pack](https://www.nexusmods.com/subnautica/mods/1108) as it's configured specifically for the game.
+The installation process is explained in the provided link.

+## Installing Nautilus
+1. Download Nautilus from one of [Nexus Mods](https://www.youtube.com/watch?v=dQw4w9WgXcQ), [Submodica](https://www.youtube.com/watch?v=dQw4w9WgXcQ) or [GitHub Releases](https://github.com/SubnauticaModding/Nautilus/releases).
+2. Drop and drop the `plugins` folder in the zip file to: `PathToSubnautica\BepInEx\`

 ## Installing Subnautica Modding templates
 Since the project setup can be quite tedious for experienced developers and confusing for new-comers, we have published a series of templates to help you setup your projects more easily.